genryianchev/AnnotationServiceBuilder/README.md

 ## Setting up Annotations

 The `Annotations` folder in your project contains the key attributes used for automatically registering services in the DI container.
-Below are the files and their purposes, along with examples of how they are used:
+Below are the files and their purposes, along with examples of how they are used.

+---

 ## Installing AnnotationServiceBuilder